Asbestos Product Liability Lawsuits

 That’s the core idea behind product liability law:

-If a company sells something dangerous—and doesn’t warn people about the risk—they can be held accountable for the harm it causes.
+If a company sells something dangerous without warning of the hazards, they can be held accountable for the harm caused by their product.

 Borel - The Case That Changed Everything

 But this shift didn’t happen on its own.
-It took one man—Clarence Borel—to take the asbestos industry to court and expose the truth.
+It took one man named Clarence Borel to take the asbestos industry to court and expose the truth.

 Clarence was a pipefitter in Texas who spent years working with asbestos insulation.
-From 1936 to 1969, he worked across Gulf Coast jobsites—cutting Thermobestos at Mobil Chemical in Beaumont, fitting Unibestos at Jefferson Chemical in Port Neches, and installing Johns-Manville’s 85% Magnesia at Consolidated Steel in Orange.
+From 1936 to 1969, he worked across Texas jobsites—cutting Thermobestos at Mobil Chemical (Now ExxonMobil) in Beaumont, fitting Unibestos at Jefferson Chemical in Port Neches, and installing Johns-Manville’s 85% Magnesia at Consolidated Steel in Orange.
 For over 33 years, he sawed, mixed, and breathed asbestos dust, unwarned of its risks.
-By 1969, mesothelioma and asbestosis had claimed his lungs, and he sued the manufacturers—Johns-Manville, Fibreboard, and others—who hid the danger.
+By 1969, mesothelioma and asbestosis had claimed his lungs, and he sued a dozen manufacturers who hid the dangers of their products.
 Though he died before the end, the 1973 Borel v.
 Fibreboard ruling made history and made the following changes to product liability law:

 Strict Liability